 The Discipline Specific Learning Areas aligned to the Australian Curriculum include:

-In the lead-up to each professional experience placement you need to ensure that a number of important pre-requisites and requirements are completed or satisfied.
-It is your important professional responsibility to ensure that you undertake to do this.
+In the lead-up to each professional experience placement you’ll need to ensure that a number of important pre-requisites and requirements are completed or satisfied.
+It is your important professional responsibility to ensure that these are completed prior to your first placement.
+A full list of these requirements can be found on the Professional experience placements in education page.

 To ensure the safety of children and young people in education and care settings, it is a requirement that all adults working in education and care sites have a current Working with Children Check (WWCC) from the Department of Human Services (DHS).